thrnz/docker-wireguard-pia/README.md

 * An example [docker-compose.yml](https://github.com/thrnz/docker-wireguard-pia/blob/master/docker-compose.yml) is included.
 * Other containers can share the VPN connection using Docker's [```--net=container:xyz```](https://docs.docker.com/engine/reference/run/#network-settings) or docker-compose's [```network_mode: service:xyz```](https://docs.docker.com/compose/compose-file/#network_mode).
 * Standalone [Bash scripts](https://github.com/thrnz/docker-wireguard-pia/tree/master/extra) are available for use outside of Docker.
+* The userspace implementation through wireguard-go is very stable but lacks in performance.
+Looking into supporting ([boringtun](https://github.com/cloudflare/boringtun) might be beneficial.

 ## Credits
 Some bits and pieces and ideas have been borrowed from the following: